Advocacy

 The Catskill Park coalition

 The Catskill Park Coalition is an alliance of like-minded groups committed to working together to broaden public appreciation for the Catskill Park.
+The Coalition is co-chaired by the Catskill Center and Catskill Mountainkeeper.

 The idea of the Coalition is the outgrowth of efforts by the Catskill Center, Catskill Mountainkeeper and Natural Resources Defense Council (NRDC) to seek additional resources for the Park.
 In the 2013 legislative session the Catskill Center, Catskill Mountain Club, and NY/NJ Trail Conference tested the waters in Albany through an “awareness day” of meetings with key state legislators about the need to increase funding for the Park.
 A DEC commitment to construct a larger building in the first phase of the Catskill Park Interpretive Center was one of the group’s accomplishments from that day.
 The success of this first trip to Albany showed that there needed to be a broader, longer-term campaign to try to advocate for increased funding for the Park and for a dedicated Catskill group to speak on the Park’s behalf.
-The Catskill Park Coalition, is an alliance of like-minded groups working together toward this goal and hosts the annual Catskill Park Day in Albany.

 Catskill Park Coalition Members include: Catskill Center - 3500 Club - Adirondack Mountain Club - Catskill Association for Tourism Services - Catskill Heritage Alliance - Catskill Mountain Club - Central Catskills Chamber of Commerce - Central Catskills Revitalization Corporation - Community Greenways Collaborative - Delaware Highlands Conservancy - Friends of the Catskill Interpretive Center - Friends of the Upper Delaware River - Hudson Valley Hikers - Catskill Mountainkeeper - Hunter Foundation - Mountain top Arboretum - Mountain top Historical Society - Natural Resources Defense Council - New York New Jersey Trail Conference - Open Space Institute - Parks and Trails New York - Pine Hill Community Center - Rip Van Winkle Hikers - Riverkeeper - Shandaken Art Studio Tour - Theodore Gordon Flyfishers - Trout Unlimited - Woodchuck Lodge - Woodstock Land Conservancy - Zen Mountain Monastery